 - Price: $119 – $159 (depending on whether you’re 3D printing the parts or not) — Available on Amazon here

 - Resolution: 0.5 mm

 - Maximum scan volume: 200 x 200 x 205 mm

 BQ formed the foundations of the DIY 3D scanner kit, and remains one of the best DIY 3D scanner on tight budget options.
 Then back in 2015, CowTech Engineering used the foundations led by BQ, putting their unique spin on an updated model.

 True to the open source movement, Cowtech started a Kickstarter campaign to raise money to put their version of the original, the CowTech Ciclop, into production.
-The team set the lofty goal to raise $10,000, and were met with surprise and ecstasy when the community rallies to raise $183,000.
+The team set the lofty goal to raise $10,000, and were met with surprise when the community rallies to raise $183,000.
 The CowTech Ciclop DIY 3D scanner kit was born.

 So what are the differences between CowTech’s version and BQ’s DIY 3D scanner?

 The CowTech Ciclop still uses the Horus 3D software program as it does a fantastic shop for 3D scanning objects.
 Differences however include a slightly different design, which the team spent days designing so that the parts could be 3D printed on any FDM 3D printer.
 Some desktop 3D printers only have a small build volume, so CowTech designed parts that can be printed on any printer with a build volume of 115 x 110 x 65 mm, which almost all 3D printers have.